OliverW10/food/README.md

 ## General setup

-1. If you don't already have nodejs installed, install it, then do `npm i` in the project root to install the packages for both the backend and frontend.
+1. If you don't already have nodejs installed (tested with 22 & 24), install it ([nvm](https://github.com/coreybutler/nvm-windows) is very good), then do `npm i` in the project root to install the packages for both the backend and frontend.

 1. Setup database.
     - Use the docker-compose.yml to run the database, you cant install docker desktop on work laptops so I use podman instead.
 You can also used docker through WSL, but had some issue with network access with that.